Search Lincoln Cannon Menu

 Yes.
 Mormons are Christians.

 But unfortunately this answer does not suffice for everyone.
-Fundamentalist Christians have long and laboriously argued that Mormons are not Christians because we do not embrace traditional creedal interpretations of the New Testament.
+Fundamentalist Christians have long and laboriously argued that Mormons are not Christians because we do not embrace traditional credal interpretations of the New Testament.
 They’re right that we don’t embrace those creeds – and as it turns out, we’re far from alone among self-identifying Christians that don’t embrace traditional creeds.

 And yet almost any reasonable person will agree that it’s sufficiently accurate to self-identify as a Christian if you recognize Christ in Jesus of Nazareth and divine inspiration in the New Testament, as all mainstream Mormons do.
 Maybe Mormonism is to Christianity as Christianity is to Judaism.
 I welcome that notion.
 But frankly, I think it’s silly and counter-productive to challenge Mormon claims to Christian identity.